Lasloruhberg/fitsbolt/README.md

 ### Complete Pipeline Function

 #### `fitsbolt.load_and_process_images()`
-Combines all three steps in a single function call.
+Combines all steps in a single function call with the recommended processing order: read, resize, normalise, combine.

 ```python
 processed = fitsbolt.load_and_process_images(